bjornekelund/DXLogICOMScripts/README.md

 Since the debugging facilities within *DXLog.net* are very limited, a more advanced SDK like Visual Studio is a great help.
 The script kit is formatted for use in Visual Studio.
-Once cloned or downloaded/decompressed, just double-click on the file `DXLogICOMScripts.sln`.
+Once cloned or downloaded/decompressed, just double-click on the file `DXLogICOMScripts.sln` to open the kit in Visual Studio.

 If the editor complains about syntax/usage (red wavy lines) make sure you have references to the *DXLog.net* `DLL` and `EXE` files correctly set up.